healeycodes/healeycodes.com/posts/when-im-sad-my-computer-sends-me-a-cat.md

 )
 ```

 You'd think that I would be most impressed by my computer being able to read the emotions from my face but I actually think Pushover is the coolest part of this project.
-I think it's a one person business ran by [jcs](https://jcs.org/) (maybe someone can confirm).
-The phrase “it just works” is over used but Pushover is the real deal.
+The phrase "it just works" is over-used but I found Pushover to be the real deal.
 I'm going to use it to replace Slack/email/text alerts in my future projects.

 ## The Cats

 I glued together two APIs to get the message data.
 A random name comes from [https://randomuser.me/api/](https://randomuser.me/api/) and a random cat image is downloaded from [https://api.thecatapi.com/v1/images/search](https://api.thecatapi.com/v1/images/search).
-I actually need to download and resize the images because The Cat API (Cats as a Service) seems committed to providing very high resolution felines.
+I actually need to download and resize the images because The Cat API (Cats as a Service) seems committed to providing very high resolution felines (we're talking 5MB+).
 Which is how I ended up with this cutely-named function:

 ```python
 def shrink_cat(path):